 How to Instill Eyedrops

-Infections, inflammation, glaucoma, and many other eye disorders often are treated with medicated eyedrops.
+Infections, inflammation, glaucoma, and many other eye disorders are often treated with medicated eyedrops.

 It is important to remember that all medicines can have side effects.
 Surprisingly, even the small amount of medication in an eyedrop can create significant side effects in other parts of the body.
 There are ways to decrease the absorption rate of the eyedrop into the system and to increase the time the eyedrop is on the eye, making the medicine safer and more effective.